 Answer on Xth ring: This option is used when the modem is sharing a line and you only want it to answer after a specified number of rings.
-For example, the COM200 is sharing a line with people at an office.
-It can be programmed to only answer after the 4th ring.
-When the people know the call is for the weather station, they will not pickup the telephone, and after 4 rings, the datalogger will pick it up.
+For example, the COM210 is sharing a line with people at an office.
+It can be programmed to only answer after the third ring.
+If the PC calls when the office is closed and no one answers the phone after three rings, the datalogger will pick it up.

 Change telephone system types: Change from the Bell 212A (U.S. and Canada) system to a CCITT V.32 (foreign, 9600 baud) or CCITT V.22 (foreign, 1200 baud) system.
-This does not mean that the COM200 is tested and approved for all foreign countries.
+This does not mean that the COM210 is tested and approved for all foreign countries.

 CCITT is an international consultative committee that sets international communications usage standards.
-V.32 and V.22 are standards that the COM200 meets.
+V.32 and V.22 are standards that the COM210 meets.